MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ## SQS (Simple Queue Service)
 * A fully-managed queue service allowing producers to place messages to be consumed by a consumer.
 * Messages can live in the queue for a maximum of 14 days (with 4 days being the default).
-* Maximum message size of 256 KB.
+* Maximum (standard) message size of 256 KB.
+  * It is now possible to send messages up to 2GB across SQS by using the *Extended Client Library*.
+When using this, messages are actually stored in S3 and the SQS message itself is merely a reference to the S3 message location.
+Because of this, the message delivery cost is a combination of SQS charges and S3 charges.
 * There is unlimited throughput for writing and reading messages.
-* Both reading and recieving messages is low latency (<10 ms).
+* Both reading and receiving messages is low latency (<10 ms).
 * Exposes CloudWatch metrics that can be used to trigger scale-out/in events within ASGs to handle the current queue size.
 * Supports at-rest (KMS) and in-flight (HTTPS) encryption.
-* IAM policies regulate access to SQS API operations.
 * SQS Access Policies work similarly to S3 policies to place permissions on queues.
   * They are applied on individual queues to define who can perform which actions on it.
   * Can facilitate cross-account and cross-service access.
-* A consumer application will poll the service for messages, in the response from SQS, it will receive a subset of the total messages (assuming the queue size is large).
+* A consumer application will poll the service for messages.
+In the response from SQS, it will receive a subset of the total messages (assuming the queue size is large).
 This offers the opportunity for the other subsets to be received by other consumers.
 * When a message has been recieved by a consumer, the message becomes invisible to other consumers for a time specified by the queue's *Message Visibility Timeout*.
   * A consumer must send a delete request once it has successfully processed the message to prevent the message staying on the queue and being accidentally re-read by another consumer after the timeout has been exceeded.
   * Alternatively, if the consumer has fetched a message but knows it needs more time than the remaining visibility timout will allow to fully process it, it can send a `ChangeMessageVisibility` API request to SQS to extend the remaining visibility time of that one specific message.
   * By default, the visibility timeout is 30 seconds.
+    * The maximum visibility timeout is 12 hours.
   * Setting a message visbility high introduces the risk of a consumer crashing and the message it was in the middle of processing being unreachable by some similar consumer until the timeout has been exceeded.
   * Setting the message visbility too low, such that it is less time than a consumer will take to process it, means that there is a risk of the same message being consumed by multiple consumers.
     * For this reason, SQS standard is only advertised as *"at least once delivery"* and *"best effort ordering"*.
 * It is possible to set one SQS queue as the Dead Letter Queue (DLQ) for some other queue.
-  * If any single message has a recieve count higher than some configured threshold, SQS will forward the message to the configured DLQ.
+  * If any single message has a recieve count (the number of times the message has been read/received by any consumer) higher than some configured threshold, SQS will forward the message to the configured DLQ.
-    * The counter indicates that a consumer has seen this message multiple times but never confirmed successful processing by deleting it, so it must be bad.
+    * A high counter value indicates that a consumer has seen this message multiple times but never confirmed the processing as successful by deleting it, so it must be bad.
 * We can configure a delay between a message being recieved by a queue and it being visible to consumers.
   * This can be configured as a default at queue level or in the parameters of individual messages.
 * Supports *Long-Polling*